Back

 Table of contents

 We started working on the Headcount project on June 17.
-It’s a B2B-service for transferring money to contractors around the world.
-We were to finish the project until August 24 — a Demo Day in Y Combinator, a business incubator.
-This day is considered to be one of the most important events for IT-startups.
-The projects presented there help to understand how the IT-industry will be evolving in the near future.
+It’s a B2B service for transferring money to contractors around the world.
+We were to finish the project by August 24 — a Demo Day in Y Combinator, a business incubator.
+This day is considered one of the most important events for IT startups.
+The projects presented there help us understand how the IT industry will be evolving in the near future.

 rapid development of MVP

 We had two months to launch the payroll system.
-There was no time for testing separate code parts while every potential mistake meant that we could lose client’s money.
-So we had to use rapid development to create a perfectly flawless product in the shortest possible time.
+There was no time for testing separate code parts, and every potential mistake meant that we could lose client’s money.
+So, we had to use rapid development to create a perfectly flawless product in the shortest possible time.

 How the client came up with the startup idea

 Aldrin’s main project is jumpstart.com.
 The service helps foreign companies start businesses in the USA.
-The project is handled by a remote team of developers who need to be regularly paid.
-Delayed money transfers and high bank fees are the main headache for clients.
+The project is handled by a remote team of developers who need to be paid regularly.
+Delayed money transfers and high bank fees are the main headaches for clients.
 Aldrin Clement is not the only one who suffered from this.
-Questioning startupers from a business accelerator helped to find out that there are many businesses facing the same problem with payrolls.
+Questioning startuppers from a business accelerator helped us find out that many businesses are facing the same problem with payrolls.

 jumpstart — rapid development